BloxDev-Hub/BloxDev-Hub/docs/Scripting/Intermediate-Courses/selection_and_highlights.md

 ---
-title: Selection And Highlights
+title: Intoduction To Selection And Highlights
 template: docs.html
 hide:
   - navigation
 ---
-# Introduction
+# Selection And Highlights

 **Selection Boxes/Spheres** and **Highlights** are objects that you can use in your game for multiple purposes.
 These objects add a boundary over other parts/models.
 Let's try to use them.